 Use a reusable water bottle or coffee mug.

 This is a small change with a big impact!
 Think about how much you’re keeping out of the garbage or recycling by just doing this for a few days.
 Again, as with food storage, try to pick glass or stainless steel for your reusable vessels.
+We love our stainless steel LAMOSE bottles.
 This Thermos Leak Proof Stainless Steel Straw Bottle is my favourite for kids.

 Use cloth “paper towels” instead of disposable ones.